opensourceways/app-cla-server/robot/faq/check-by-author/faq_english.md

     Remove unnecessary test
 ```

 In the second commit, the domain of email address misses a character 'o'.
-You can run the following command to change the email address of the second commit.
+You can run the following command to change the email address of it.

 ``` sh
 git rebase -i HEAD~2